Professor Alex Callinicos

 For more details, please see his full research profile.

-Alex Callinicos has been an active contributor to the development of the movement for another globalization, participating in the World Social Forum and an animator of the European Social Forum.
+Alex Callinicos was an active contributor to the development of the movement for another globalization, participating in the World Social Forum and an animator of the European Social Forum.
+He is editor of International Socialism.